Careers and Higher Education

 Mrs Johnson, Head of Careers, is assisted by form tutors and staff, who have built up specialist knowledge in particular areas, including Oxbridge.
 All pupils have access to Careers advice through Mrs Johnson, as well as open access to the Careers Library, with its wealth of paper-based and internet resources, providing relevant information on higher education, Gap Years and specific careers.

 The Careers Education Programme

-Workshops on various career areas, with visiting speakers, are arranged.
-Sixth formers are also encouraged to participate in careers experience courses which are organised by ISCO and other bodies, mainly in the school holidays.
+Our extensive programme includes workshops on various career areas, with visiting speakers, throughout the year.
+Pupils are also encouraged to participate in careers experience courses which are organised by Inspiring Futures and other organisations.
+Additional topics covered within the Programme include:

-In the summer term of Year 12 a series of UCAS Days and university open days are organised to help students inform their university decision-making.
-An annual Careers Convention is also organised jointly with Monmouth School.
+Plus, in the summer term of Year 12, a series of talks and information days are organised to help guide students with their university and post-A Level decision-making.
+An annual Careers Convention is also organised jointly with Monmouth School for Boys.

 Classical Literature & Civilisation